Getting Started Guide

 2. 2

-Tap Add Rule and configure the amount, type, and which day of the month it posts.
+Tap Add Recurring Transaction and configure the type, amount, and which day of the month it posts.

 3. 3

-Each month, the transaction is automatically created as Pending or recorded.
+Each month, FairLedger creates the transaction automatically.
 You'll be notified when it posts.

 7